Nickname(s) | Lions of the Atlas اسود الاطلس Irzem n Atlasi | ||

 The Morocco national futsal team, nicknamed Ousoud Al Atlas (Lions of the Atlas), represents Morocco in international futsal competitions.
 It is affiliated to the Royal Moroccan Football Federation and is one of the strongest teams in the world.

-The team has notably won 3 Africa Futsal Cup of Nations, 3 Arab Futsal Cup and 1 Futsal Confederations Cup.
-They qualified for the World Cup three times, first appearing in 2012.
-Their best World Cup run was in the 2021, when they reached the Quarter-finals.[3]
+The team has notably won 3 Africa Futsal Cup of Nations and 3 Arab Futsal Cup titles.
+They qualified for the World Cup four times, first appearing in 2012.
+Their best World Cup run was in 2021 and 2024, when they reached the quarter-finals.[3]

-Morocco was the runner-up for the 1998 Arab Futsal Championship and the 2000 African Futsal Championship[4] and ended in the 3rd place in the 2008 African Futsal Championship.[5]
+Morocco were runners-up in both the 1998 Arab Futsal Championship and the 2000 African Futsal Championship[4] and finished in third place in the 2008 African Futsal Championship.[5]

-On 24 April 2016, Morocco won its first ever african title after defeating Egypt 3-2 in the final.[7]
-4 years later, they won their second title after defeating Egypt 5-0 in the final.[8][9]
+On 24 April 2016, Morocco won its first ever African title after defeating Egypt 3-2 in the final.[7]
+Four years later, they successfully defended their title on home soil with a 5-0 win against the Pharaohs in the final.[8][9]

-On 29 May 2021, They won their first Arab cup in 2021 after defeating Egypt 4-0 in the final.[10]
-In the 2021 FIFA Futsal World Cup, Morocco qualified to the knockout stages after finishing second in the group stages winning one match and drawing two.[11]
-They were knocked out in the Quarter-Finals after losing 1-0 to Brazil.[12][13]
-They went on to win the next Arab cup edition, claiming their second Arab cup title after defeating Iraq 3-0.[14][15]
+On 29 May 2021, They won their first Arab cup title after defeating hosts Egypt 4-0 in the final.[10]
+In the 2021 FIFA Futsal World Cup, Morocco qualified to the knockout stages for the first time after finishing second in the group stage with 5 points following a 6-0 win against Solomon Islands and two draws against both Thailand and the eventual champions Portugal.[11]
+They were knocked out in the quarter-finals after narrowly losing 1-0 to Brazil.[12][13]
+The following year, they claimed their second Arab cup title after defeating Iraq 3-0.[14][15]
 On 5 September 2022, they were ranked 8th in the Futsal world ranking ahead of Italy and behind Kazakhstan.[16]

-On 16 June 2023, Morocco defeated Kuwait 7-1 in the final, to win its third Arab cup.[19]
+On 16 June 2023, Morocco defeated Kuwait 7-1 in the final, to win its third Arab cup title, becoming the outright most successful team in the competition in the process.[20]

 FIFA Futsal World Cup record | ||||||||